jr69ss/kitsune/README.md

 **[!] work-in-progress. will keep updating as i write more code...**

-A simple end-to-end hacking framework from recon, OSINT, foothold, exploitation, maintaining access, and clean up.
+A simple end-to-end (swiss army knife) hacking framework for recon, OSINT, foothold, exploitation, maintaining access, and clean up.